- Catalyst Series Blog

 - Present Your Work »

 In partnership with Tru Ruts and IFP Minnesota, Brown CINEMA Café showcases work created by and about communities of color.
 Check back often for updates on upcoming screenings, dialogues, and more!

 June 1, 2017 | Thursday | Free, but RSVP Required

 6:30PM | Music Mixer + Snacks

 7PM | Film Screening

-June's Brown CINEMA Café features a series of short films created by and about youth.
+June's Brown CINEMA Café features a series of short films created for and about youth.

 ABOUT TRU RUTS | truruts.com

 Tru Ruts is an artistic organization based in Minneapolis with a history of high caliber artistic work ranging from films to theatre performances, a record label to workshops and residencies.
 Tru Ruts projects include Freestyle Theatre, Foto Libre, Speakeasy Records and others.